jfrog/log-analytics-datadog/README.md

 ### Kubernetes Deployment without Helm

-To modify existing Kubernetes based deployments without using Helm users can use the zip installer for Linux:
+To modify existing Kubernetes based deployments without using Helm, users can use the zip installer for Linux:

 | OS            | Package Manager | Link |
 |---------------|-----------------|------|
 | Linux (x86_64)| ZIP             | https://github.com/jfrog/log-analytics/raw/master/fluentd-installer/fluentd-1.11.0-linux-x86_64.tar.gz |

 Download it to a directory the user has permissions to write such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above in the [Environment Configuration](#environment-configuration) section.

 ````text
 cd $JF_PRODUCT_DATA_INTERNAL